gbrlfaria/rune-breaker/README.md

 Both systems have their advantages and disadvantages compared to the current one.
 Let's examine them more closely.

 #### Advantages
-MapleStory promptly features **thousands** of different sprites, which may be rotated, scaled, flipped, and put in an obfuscated background, resulting in **hundreds of thousands** of different combinations.
-Thus, when coupled with [better robustness improvements](#better-robustness), the proposed systems could force botting software to be extremely inaccurate, expensive, and possibly impractical.
+MapleStory promptly features thousands of different sprites, which may be rotated, scaled, flipped, and put in an obfuscated background, resulting in **hundreds of thousands** of different combinations.
+Thus, when coupled with [better robustness improvements](#better-robustness), the proposed systems could force botting software to be extremely expensive, inaccurate, and possibly impractical.

 Besides, the first system has an extra advantage since attackers would also have to find out all of the labels that may be specified by the rune system, increasing the cost of developing an automated tool even more.

 #### Disadvantages
-The proposed systems, especially the first one, are more expensive to implement.
-Also, the proposed systems are not as universal and easy to solve as the current one, which only requires the user to identify the direction of four arrows.
-Fortunately, this can be mitigated by employing [dynamic difficulty](#dynamic-difficulty).
+Although they may provide benefits, the proposed systems do not come without caveats.
+Both mechanisms are *considerably more expensive* to implement, especially the first one.
+Also, they are *not as universal* as the current runes, which only require the user to identify arrow directions.
+Despite this, it is possible to mitigate the latter issue by employing dynamic difficulty.

 ---